Raynos/observ-struct/README.md

-Whenever one of the observables on a `key` changes the `obj` will emit a new object that's a shallow copy with that `key` set to the value of the appropiate observable on that `key`.
+Whenever one of the observables on a `key` changes the `obj` will emit a new object that's a shallow copy with that `key` set to the value of the appropriate observable on that `key`.

 ## Installation